-- If your dog is showing any signs of anxiety while travelling – especially on longer journeys – it is important not to aggravate them further.
+If your dog is showing any signs of anxiety while travelling – especially on longer journeys – it is important not to aggravate them further.
 If it’s safe to stop, take them for a short walk and reward them when they get back in the car.

-- Leave a couple of hours from their last feed before taking your dog in the car.
-Always take regular rest and toilet breaks on long journey – for both you and your dog.
+Leave a couple of hours from their last feed before taking your dog in the car.
+Always take regular rest and toilet breaks on a long journey – for both you and your dog.

 Your dog should be suitably restrained so they are safe during an emergency stop and are unable to distract the driver.
 Travelling crates and containers are perfect for larger cars and approved harnesses are available from the RSPCA.

-- Don’t let your dog get too hot.
+Don’t let your dog get too hot.
 When travelling, make sure water is readily available and that there is plenty of ventilation.
 Once you reach your destination, your furry friend is coming with you, even if you’re just popping into a shop for supplies.